alexandru/news/README.md

 ## Deployment

-Deployment is done via Docker, on my own server.
+Deployment is currently done via Docker, on my own server.
 Here's the config that I use:

 ```yaml
 version: '3.8'